 12. San Antonio, Texas

-San Antonio can get a rare blast of Arctic air every few years, but it is historically pretty mild in winter.
-Families will enjoy visiting the Alamo and exploring the Riverwalk, as well as experiencing its rich culture and amazing Tex-Mex food.
+San Antonio, Texas can get a rare blast of Arctic air every few years, but the weather is historically pretty mild in winter.
+Families will enjoy visiting the Alamo and exploring the Riverwalk, as well as experiencing the city’s rich culture and amazing Tex-Mex food.
 Plus, winter means more reasonable crowds and more available hotel deals!

 More information: 3 Days in San Antonio with Kids (from RWeThereYetMom.com)

 13. San Diego, California

 There’s never a bad time of year to go to San Diego.
 It makes my top destinations in California for families nearly every season of the year.
 But it’s particularly great in winter when you might luck into weather in the 70s, as was the forecast when my family visited one MLK weekend.
 Take your kids to Sea World, Legoland, the world class San Diego Zoo, the Gaslamp Quarter, Coronado Island, and much, much more.

 More information: 15 Best Things to do in San Diego with Kids (from TravelMamas.com)

 14. Maui, Hawaii